lucidworks/lucidworks.github.io/eLearning/afsig/README.md

 3. Change collection: **Electronics_signals_aggr**

-4. In the App tool menu, hover over QUERYING and click **Query Workbench**
+4. In the App tool menu, gover over QUERYING and click **Query Workbench**

 > Notice that no result turn up and you see an API Error.
 That is because the Apply Rules stage is interfering with the data.